TranNgocKhoa/aws-notes/Storage.md

 		**Amazon S3 Glacier (S3 Glacier)** - Amazon S3 Glacier is a secure, durable, and extremely low-cost Amazon S3 cloud storage class for data archiving and long-term backup.
 It is designed to deliver 99.999999999% durability, and provide comprehensive security and compliance capabilities that can help meet even the most stringent regulatory requirements.
 S3 Glacier does not support rapid data retrieval, so this option is ruled out.

 **Amazon S3 Glacier (S3 Glacier)**, is a storage service optimized for infrequently used data, or "cold data.
 Data at rest stored in **S3 Glacier is automatically server-side encrypted** using 256-bit Advanced Encryption Standard (AES-256) with keys maintained by AWS.

+**Transfer acceleration** - Transfer acceleration is a feature of Amazon S3.
+Amazon S3 Transfer Acceleration can speed up content transfers to and from Amazon S3 by as much as 50-500% for long-distance transfer of larger objects.

 **Storage Gateway** - AWS Storage Gateway is a hybrid cloud storage service that connects your existing on-premises environments with the AWS Cloud.
 Customers use Storage Gateway to simplify storage management and reduce costs for key hybrid cloud storage use cases.